carloscastellanos/teaching/480/syllabi/IGME480_Fall2023.md

 # Course Information

 _This document exclusively covers the policies and procedures for IGME-480.
 This document does not include information about topic units, specific assignments, or readings.
-These can be found in the Content section._
+These can be found in the Content section on myCourses._

 <table>